When is Doctor Who Christmas special on TV? Release date, cast, plot and latest news

 Is there a trailer for the Doctor Who Christmas special?

-We don’t have a trailer just yet – but we do have the next best thing: some first-look images.
+We don’t have a trailer just yet – aside from the Captain Jack teaser – but we do have the next best thing: some first-look images.

 The first image shows the unkempt and jumpsuit-ed Doctor stuck in her jail cell – and we’ve attempted to work out just how long she’s been stuck there based on the marks etched on the wall.